silverstripe/silverstripe-framework/docs/en/00_Getting_Started/01_Installation/02_Mac_OSX.md

+---
+title: Mac OSX
+summary: How to set up Silverstripe CMS on a MacOS system using MAMP
+icon: apple
+---
-# Mac OSX with MAMP
+# MacOS with MAMP

 This topic covers setting up your Mac as a web server and installing SilverStripe.